Galih17421010/Galih17421010/README.md

 - 👋 Hi, I’m @Galih17421010
-- 👀 I’m interested in learn cide
+- 👀 I’m interested in learn code

 - 📫 How to reach me agussaputragalih@gmail.com